vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy.md

 As is apparent from Table No. 5, the nakṣatras are at rather unequal distances, i.e., they rarely follow the ideal distance of 131°.
 This is rather inconvenient for precision time-reckoning.
 We find in the Vedānga Jyotiṣa times an attempt at a precise definition of the two limits of a nalṣatra, which was defined as 800' (-13° 20') of the ecliptic.
 The nakṣatra was named according to the most prominent star (Yogntārā) contained within these limits.
 These are given in. column (2) of Table 5.

 We do not, however, have any idea as to how the beginnings and endings of the nakṣatra divisions were fixed in India.
 The prominent ecliptic stars which were used as Yogatārās (junction-stars) in pre-Siddhāntic period, are not distributed at regular intervals along the ecliptic ; and so it was found very difficult to include the stars in their respective equal divisions.
 This will be clear from table (No. 5) where the junction stars of the nakṣatras according to the Sūrya "Siddhānta are given in col. (2).
-The celestial longitudes of the stars for 1956 A.D. are given in col. (4) and the beginnings of each division for the same year are given in col. (5), taking the star a Virginis to occupy the middle position of the nakṣatra Citrā, which marked
+The celestial longitudes of the stars for 1956 A.D. are given in col. (4) and the beginnings of each division for the same year are given in col. (5), taking the star α Virginis to occupy the middle position of the nakṣatra Citrā, which marked

 184